FAIR © 2017

 Mr. Schwartz is a civil rights attorney with his own firm, Bryan Schwartz Law, in Oakland, California.

 Mr. Schwartz's firm focuses on vindicating workers' rights in discrimination, whistleblower, wage and hour, and federal and public employee cases.
 Mr. Schwartz has helped tens of thousands of grateful clients get their careers back on track after employer wrongdoing derailed them, obtaining tens of millions in recovery for employees across the country in individual, collective, and class actions.
 A graduate of U.C.
 Berkeley's Boalt Hall School of Law, and of Cornell University, magna cum laude, Mr. Schwartz is the immediate past President of FAIR and a member of the Executive Board of the California Employment Lawyers Association, whose members are more than 1200 employee-side advocates around the state.
-Mr. Schwartz is also the Chair of the 7500-member Labor & Employment Section of the State Bar of California.
+Mr. Schwartz is also the immediate past Chair of the 7500-member Labor & Employment Section of the State Bar of California.
 Before founding his own firm in 2009, Mr. Schwartz led the San Francisco, California, office of Nichols Kaster, LLP.
-Previously, Mr. Schwartz practiced with the Washington, DC-based firm of Passman & Kaplan, PC, and clerked for the Hon.
-Franklin Van Antwerpen, currently a senior member of the Third Circuit Court of Appeals.
+Previously, Mr. Schwartz practiced with the Washington, DC-based firm of Passman & Kaplan, PC, and clerked for the late Hon.
+Franklin Van Antwerpen, who served in the U.S. District Court for the Eastern District of Pennyslvania and the Third Circuit Court of Appeals.

 FAIR © 2017